jkuatagges/AggesWebsiteChallenge2021/README.md

 ## Important Dates

-* This challenge is yet to be officially launched on 7th October 2021 at JKUAT-AGGES Weekly meetup room, Hall 7 room 005.
+* This challenge was officially launched on 7th October 2021 at JKUAT-AGGES Weekly meetup room, Hall 7 room 005.
-* Evaluation dates and other timelines are however yet to be put in place.
+* Evaluation dates and closure of the competition is tentatively 7th March 2021

 ## Rules